ansible/lightbulb/workshops/roles/README.md

 #### Extra Credit

 1. Refactor and merge the Nginx remove and uninstall playbook from the Basic Playbook Extra Credit assignments into your "nginx-simple" role.
-Create a seperate playbook to execute that function of the role.
+Create a separate playbook to execute that function of the role.

 ### Resources